 The Flip Side – Bad Debts

 On the other end of the debt value spectrum lie credit cards, payday loans, and other bad debts.
 These offer no benefit but can make your financial situation much worse.
+How do we figure out what’s a bad debt when measuring good debt vs bad debt?

 The things that people buy with credit cards usually don’t increase in value over time.
 In fact, you usually have the debt longer than the purchase is doing you any good financially.
 Vacations end, clothes go out of style, and holiday gifts are forgotten, but credit card debt sticks around until it’s paid off.